 Dillon – Dillon has the perfect location for a mountain town right on the shores of Lake Dillon, amongst the Ten Mile and Gore Mountain ranges.
 It is the perfect home base for skiing/snowboarding at nearby Breckenridge and Keystone.
 And a short drive to Arapahoe Basin, Copper Mountain, Loveland and Vail expand the choices for skiing/snowboarding within close proximity to Dillon.
 A “must see” December winter activity are the Dillon Ice Castles, where ice artists have placed icicles to form sculptures, tunnels, and slides into an inter-active ice playground.
 Dillon Nature Preserve offers snowshoeing and Nordic skiing in the winter months and hiking once the snowpack melts.
 Lake Dillon Marina is a hub of aquatic activities both in summer and winter.
 Summer sports include stand up paddle boarding, kayaking, boat tours, boat rentals and sailing.
 The sailing options include lessons, basic keel boat courses and daytime and sunset tours.
 During the winter months the frozen lake provides unique opportunities to try snow kiting and ice fishing.
 The Dillon Amphitheater is located on the shores of Lake Dillon and is a spectacular outdoor venue for the summer concert series.
 Concerts are not the only offerings at the Amphitheater in the summer.
 Daytime brings out the music on the water with Pontune Sessions.
 Stop by for Happy Hour on Thursdays and Fridays for beer, food, and music from local musicians.
 Nighttime music includes the free Pop Up Concerts with beer, BBQ, and live music.
 Dillon is central to all there is to do in Summit County.

 Frisco – There were believed to be Ute settlements, estimated about 7,000 years ago, in and around the area known today as Frisco.
 The most recent settlements were in the early 19th century when gold and silver mining along with the railroad made the settlements into a town.
 After mining declined, Frisco became a base camp for all of Summit County’s vast outdoor pursuits.
 Today the town of Frisco in central to an endless array of activities for the young and young at heart.
 Denver Airport is only 90 minutes away from Frisco and the beginning of an adventurous vacation.
 Frisco is within a 30-minute drive to six of central Colorado’s epic ski resorts – Arapahoe Basin, Breckenridge, Copper Mountain, Keystone, Loveland, and Vail.
 Skiing and snowboarding are just two of the ski sports available in Frisco.
 The Frisco Nordic Center offers classic cross-country skiing and skate skiing on 27 km of trails.
 To enjoy the mountain views in every direction snowshoe on the 10 km of trails from the Nordic Center.
 Rentals, lessons, and ski tuning are all available at the Center.
 For the past 50+ years Frisco has held the annual Gold Rush Nordic Event, a classic and skate skiing race.
 For non-skiers there are Tumble Bubbles at Frisco Adventure Park along with tubing and sledding.
 For an off the hill experience of gliding through a winter wonderland book a sleigh ride for the family.
 The summer months have just as much to offer every guest and the first stop should be at the Frisco Bay Marina on the south southern shores of Lake Dillon.
 The sandy beach is a place to start the day.
 Rent a boat or paddle through the islands on a stand-up paddleboard or in a kayak.
-Let the Captain do the steering on a boat tour.
 Lake Dillon is a world class destination for sailing and regattas.
 Sailing lessons, rentals, and tours offer another choice for water activities.
 Frisco is a bike and pedestrian friendly town as there seem to be more cruiser bikes than cars in the summer and the fat tire bikes appear during the winter.
 The kids will want to spend an afternoon at the Bike Park at Frisco Adventure Park on the pump track, slopestyle course, dirt jumps, and dual slalom course.
 With plenty of bike paths around town, road riding to other Summit County towns, mountain bike trails and even a path all the way to Vail, there is a ride for every skill level.
 Frisco is a charming small town with a Main Street of unique shops and boutiques, bars, restaurants, and breweries, not to mention the 10 Mile Music Hall.
 The town is a bikeable, skiable, walkable trailhead to adventure.